-- Vesting commencement date of 2/1/2015.
-Vesting commencement date of 6/16/2021. - (3) All of the option awards were granted with a per share exercise price equal to the fair market value of one share of our common stock on the date of grant, as determined in good faith by our Board of Directors or compensation committee. - (4) The fair value of shares that have not vested was computed by multiplying the closing price of our common stock on February 28, 2022 of \$17.98, as reported by Nasdaq Select Global market, by the number of restricted stock units that had not yet vested. - The shares subject to this RSU shall vest at a rate of twenty-five percent of the total number of shares on the one-year anniversary of June 16, 2021 (the "June 2021 Vesting Commencement Date") and 1/48th of the total number of shares each monthly anniversary of the June 2021 Vesting Commencement Date thereafter for so long as the named executive officer provides continuous service to the Company, such that the total number of shares shall be fully vested on the four-year anniversary of the June 2021 Vesting Commencement Date.
+- (d) Vesting commencement date of 4/1/2017. - (e) Vesting commencement date of 6/25/2019. - (f) Vesting commencement date of 6/1/2020. - (g) Vesting commencement date of 2/1/2015. - (h) Vesting commencement date of 6/16/2021. - (2) The unvested shares are scheduled to vest over a three-year period as follows: 1/3 of the shares underlying the options vest on the one-year anniversary of the vesting commencement date of 6/10/2023, and thereafter 1/36th of the shares vest each month, subject to continued service with us through each relevant vesting date - (3) All of the option awards were granted with a per share exercise price equal to the fair market value of one share of our common stock on the date of grant, as determined in good faith by our Board of Directors or compensation committee. - (4) The fair value of shares that have not vested was computed by multiplying the closing price of our common stock on February 28, 2023 of \$11.11, as reported by Nasdaq Global Select Market, by the number of restricted stock units that had not yet vested. - (5) The shares subject to this RSU shall vest at a rate of twenty-five percent of the total number of shares on the one-year anniversary of June 16, 2021 (the "June 2021 Vesting Commencement Date") and 1/48th of the total number of shares each monthly anniversary of the June 2021 Vesting Commencement Date thereafter for so long as the named executive officer provides continuous service to the Company, such that the total number of shares shall be fully vested on the four-year anniversary of the June 2021 Vesting Commencement Date. - (6) The shares subject to this PSU fully vested in May 2023 in connection with the Company's fiscal 2023 corporate bonus payout. - (7) The shares subject to this RSU shall vest at a rate of 1/3 of the total number of shares on the one-year anniversary of June 10, 2022 (the "June 2022 Vesting Commencement Date") and 1/36th of the total number of shares each monthly anniversary of the June 2022 Vesting Commencement date thereafter for so long as the named executive officer provides continuous service to the Company, such that the total number of shares shall be fully vested on the three-year anniversary of the June 2022 Vesting Commencement Date.